Signed in as:

 filler@godaddy.com

-As a young Manhattanite, I studied fine art at the High School of Music & Art and pursued my studies in painting and printmaking at Purchase College and the School of Visual Arts in New York.
+I began my formal art education in Manhattan at the High School of Music & Art, later continuing my studies in painting and printmaking at Purchase College and the School of Visual Arts.

-For several years, I professionally restored antiques with a specialization in the conservation of antique giltwood objects and completed two major conservation projects for the permanent collection of the Metropolitan Museum of Art in New York City.
+Alongside my studio practice, I worked for several years as a professional antique restorer, specializing in the conservation of giltwood objects.
+My conservation work includes two major restoration projects completed for the permanent collection of The Metropolitan Museum of Art in New York.